mitsuba-renderer/enoki/README.md

 ## Introduction

-**Enoki** is a C++ template library that enables transparent vectorization and automatic differentation of numerical code.
-The core parts of the library are implemented as a set of header files with no dependencies other than a sufficiently C++17-capable compiler (GCC >= 8.2, Clang >= 7.0, Visual Studio = 2017).
+**Enoki** is a C++ template library that enables automatic transformations of numerical code, for instance to create a "wide" vectorized variant of an algorithm that runs on the CPU or GPU, or to compute gradients via transparent forward/reverse-mode automatic differentation.
+The core parts of the library are implemented as a set of header files with no dependencies other than a sufficiently C++17-capable compiler (GCC >= 8.2, Clang >= 7.0, Visual Studio >= 2017).

 Enoki code reduces to efficient SIMD instructions available on modern processor architectures and GPUs, and it generates scalar fallback code if no vector